 campground, looking west

-Nearing the Otter Falls cut-off, southbound towards Whitehorse
+Nearing Canyon Creek southbound towards Whitehorse

 The gas station and campground at the Otter Falls cut-off was closed this year.
 Last year their fuel prices were the cheapest in the area, so it was disappointing to see their doors locked.